 This is where you get to share something truly unique about yourself with the world: your story.
 Questions like, “What made you interested in design?” and “Why is design important to you?” and “How can you use design to make a difference?” are good ones to be prepared to respond.
 You should try to stand out from the crowd by doing something unusual (while still adhering to the rules of convention on some level).
 Employers seek seeking designers who can demonstrate initiative, self-assurance, and dedication to their craft.
 It’s clear that this is the message you wish to send.

 You may also compare your About page to the process of applying for a job.
 Answering questions like “What makes you special in your design work?”
 “How can you contribute to a company?” and “Describe a difficulty you had and how it made you desire to be a designer.”
 In the end, your “About” page should convey a sense of the kind of person you are to deal with and how you can foster fantastic results by designing the client’s website.

 Work: What You Have To Share

-This is where you need to think carefully about which of your web design projects best represent your skills, experience, and style as a designer.
+Here is where you should give some serious consideration to which of your web design projects best showcase your abilities, experience, and personal taste.